-Microsoft Visual C++ 2010 Redistributable Package (x86) (required only by Nodes Viewer plugin)
+Microsoft Visual C++ 2008 SP1 Redistributable Package (x86) (required only by the Nodes Viewer plugin).

 Microsoft .Net Framework 3.5.
-Not required if you already have Doom Builder 2 installed.
-WARNING: if you already have .Net Framework 4.0 or later installed, you'll still need to install 3.5 version, because newer versions are not backwards compatible with it!
+Notice: if you already have .Net Framework 4.0 or later installed, you'll still need to install 3.5 version, because newer versions are not backwards compatible with it!

 DirectX 9.0 Runtime.
-Not required if you already have Doom Builder 2 installed.
+Notice: required even if you have DirectX 11 installed.

 • 2.4 GHz CPU or faster.
 (Multi-core recommended)